fandystar/ParkingLot-Node.js/README.md

     - `Please provide car number and parking hours` : When input contains either of two i.e. car number and parking hours

-    - `Slot number <CAR NUMBER> is not found` when slot number is absent.
+    - `Slot number <carNumber> is not found` when slot number is absent.

 - `getSlotsStatus()` : Returns an array containing slot number and car number.
 It throws an error `Sorry, parking lot is empty` if parking lot is empty.